Lucas Museum of Narrative Art: Collections

-The Lucas Museum will house works by artists such as Judith F. Baca, N.C.
+The Lucas Museum will house works by artists such as Judy Baca, N.C.
 Wyeth, Carrie Mae Weems, Diego Rivera, Norman Rockwell, Frank Frazetta, Ralph McQuarrie, Jacob Lawrence, Kadir Nelson, Paul Cadmus, Yinka Shonibare, and Jack Kirby.
-In 2021, the museum announced the acquisition of the archive of materials related to the development and execution of Judith F. Baca's half-mile-long mural The History of California, popularly known as The Great Wall of Los Angeles, located in the San Fernando Valley.
-Also in 2021, the museum acquired Robert Colescott's painting George Washington Carver Crossing the Delaware River: Page from an American History Textbook, a work the director and CEO Sandra Jason-Dumont says "bridges popular culture and history.
+In 2021, the museum announced the acquisition of the archive of materials related to the development and execution of Judy Baca's half-mile-long mural The History of California, popularly known as the Great Wall of Los Angeles, located in the San Fernando Valley.
+Also in 2021, the museum acquired Robert Colescott's painting George Washington Carver Crossing the Delaware River: Page from an American History Textbook, a work the former director and CEO Sandra Jackson-Dumont says "bridges popular culture and history.
 It's a wonderful opportunity for us to make sure the Lucas Museum is participating in expanding canon."

 In 2019, the museum acquired the Separate Cinema Archive, which includes posters, lobby cards, film stills, scripts, and other artifacts that track the history of African American cinema from 1904 to contemporary era.
 In total, the archive contains about 37,000 objects.
 Dorothy Dandridge, Paul Robeson, Duke Ellington, Sidney Poitier, and Josephine Baker are among the stars whose work is documented in the collection.
-A statement by museum CEO Sandra Jackson-Dumont said "The Separate Cinema Archive will not only provide film scholars with incredible opportunities for research, this treasure trove will also catalyze important conversations about the inspiring narratives of African American perspectives represented through film.”
+A statement by the museum's former CEO Sandra Jackson-Dumont said "The Separate Cinema Archive will not only provide film scholars with incredible opportunities for research, this treasure trove will also catalyze important conversations about the inspiring narratives of African American perspectives represented through film."